-As part of its scholarly data efforts, the Internet Archive releases a citation graph dataset (ASREF) derived from scholarly publications and additional data sources.
+As part of its scholarly data efforts, the Internet Archive releases a citation graph dataset derived from scholarly publications and additional data sources.
 It is composed of data gathered by the fatcat cataloging project and related web-scale crawls targeting primary and secondary scholarly outputs.
 In addition, relations are worked out between scholarly publications, web pages and their archived copies, books from the Open Library project as well as Wikipedia articles.
 This first version of the graph consists of over X nodes and over Y edges.
-We release this dataset under a Z open license under the collection as an archive item.
-All code used in the derivation process is releases under an MIT license.
+We release this dataset under a Z open license under the collection at https://archive.org/details/TODO-citation_graph, as well as all code used for derivation under an MIT license.